-The Panic trader simply bought 667 shares, because with 10 lacs capital at the max he can buy 667 shares, which he bought expecting the stock to move up.
+The Panic trader simply bought 667 shares, because with 10 lacs capital at the max he can buy 667 shares which he bought expecting stock to move up.
 But unfortunately it moved down and hit the stop loss.
 But he lost 13%.
-The outcome was the same for both type of traders, but the end result varied because of the position sizing rules they followed.
+The outcome was same for both type of traders, but the end result varied because of the position sizing rules they followed.

 Let us check a trading journal of a person who tries to risk fixed amount on every trade irrespective of the result.
-His capital is 1 lac, and he wants to risk 10k on every trade, he doesn’t want to lose more than 10k in a trade.
-The below table shows what’s his capital, his risk amount on every trade, entry price of the stock, stop loss level for the trade, risk(entry price – stop loss price) and what was the actual exit price.
+His capital is 1 lac and he wants to risk 10k on every trade, he don’t want to lose more than 10k in a trade.
+The below table shows what’s his capital, his risk amount on every trade, entry price of the stock, stop loss level for the trade, risk(entry price — stop loss price) and what was the actual exit price.
 No of shares is calculated based on risk amount divided by risk in a trade.
-In the first trade, risk is 116-92(entry – stop loss)= 24.
-To calculate no of shares, he just has to divide 10,000/24=417 shares.
-The exit price was 109 which we closed it by end of the day, as its intraday position it gets closed by EOD, the stop loss was not hit, but still exit price was below entry price.
+In the first trade, risk is 116–92(entry — stop loss)= 24.
+To calculate no of shares, he just have to divide 10,000/24=417 shares.
+The exit price was 109 which we closed it by end of the day, as its intraday position it get closed by EOD, the stop loss was not hit, but still exit price was below entry price.
 So it resulted in loss of -2919.
-Like wise, we repeat this for the next 28 trades.
+Like wise we repeat this for next 28 trades.

 After 28 trades, the net result of -31%.
 Your 1 lac capital is down to -69k.

-Consider the other type of trader, who basically trades with full capital on each and every trade.
-If he has taken the same trades as the other two traders above, by the end of 4th trade he would have wiped out his entire capital.
+Consider the other type of trader who basically trades with full capital on each and every trade.
+If he taken the same trades as the other two traders above, by end of 4th trade he would have wiped out his entire capital.

 Trading the options right way:

-It doesn’t matter what type of trading strategy one follows, if you don’t follow the right position sizing rules it can break you easily, and you will Never be able to come out of it.
-A lot of traders actually do their analysis right, but they end up blowing their account not because their judgement was wrong, they simply didn’t know how much is too much.
+It doesn’t matter what type of trading strategy one follows, if you don’t follow the right position sizing rules it can break you easily and you will Never be able to come out of it.
+Lot of traders actually do their analysis right but they end up blowing their account not because their judgement was wrong, they simply didn’t know how much is too much.